safai-labs/resiliate-book/src/README.md

 <details>
 <summary><em>Click to expand to get details on limitations of Resiliate 1.0</em></summary>

-While Resiliate® 1.0 was a comprehensive solution for preventing data loss and providing quick recovery options, it had several limitations:
+While Resiliate™ 1.0 was a comprehensive solution for preventing data loss and providing quick recovery options, it had several limitations:

 * It was a monolithic system that was not plugin-driven.